 “My father was the next-to-youngest, born in 1904.
 He completed high school (McKinley Technical), then worked in the retail meat business, and then in construction and real estate in the Washington area.
 His brother Morris worked his way through law school and was successful in Washington-area real estate and construction.
 With the exception of the older brother who worked to support the family and never finished high school, all of the children completed high school.
 All married, raised families, and the great majority of that generation and many who followed remained in the Washington area.
 Eli’s youngest sister, Dora, is still alive at age 100.”

 We kept up a running email conversation about it for several months, and then I interviewed him.
 Later he provided me with an amazing family history commentary written by Charlotte Appella, daughter of Eli’s youngest sister Dora.
-See excerpts from that commentary on the next page, which is then followed by my interview with Tobin Marks.
+See excerpts from that commentary below, which is then followed by my interview with Tobin Marks.

 Excerpts from family history commentary written by Charlotte Appella, daughter of Dora Marks, who was the youngest sister of Eli and Morris Marks.
 Provided by the family.